Neerhom/COM3D2.ModLoader/README.md

 It also enables appending of data to photo_bg_list.nei and phot_bg_object_list.nei with disregard for their list_nabled.nei counterparts or ID values.
-See more details on [wiki page](https://github.com/Neerhom/COM3D2.ModLoader/wiki/.asset_bg-files-and-what-to-do-with-them)
+See more details on [wiki page](https://github.com/Neerhom/COM3D2.ModLoader/wiki/.asset_bg-files-and-what-to-do-with-them) You can also refer to this [wiki page](https://github.com/Neerhom/COM3D2.ModLoader/wiki/Creating-.asset_bg-files) for a quick tutorial on how to create .asset_bg file and how roload them in COM3D2, using ModLoader

 Because of this feature, ModLoader also comes with WORKING mirror props for Photo Mode!
 Do note, that I have no claims over the scripts resposible for reflections, as it was a free asset from Unity store, which is no longer avaialbe.
 If you wish to use this script, simply decomplie the .dll files inside UnityInjector.